-As a paramedic since the 90’s (now retired from NHS, I’m a Counsellor today) I had been using the mobile phones of ‘casualties’ for a while to try to notify loved ones asap, knowing from personal and professional experience how distressing it is to see someone without family at their bedside… and of my own personal experience of being ‘that person’, as I had been (back in 1979) following a car accident in which I was critically injured, having been ejected at high speed from a somersaulting car.
+As a paramedic since the 90’s (now retired from NHS, I’m a counsellor today) I had been using the mobile phones of ‘casualties’ for a while to try to notify loved ones as soon as possible.
+Professionally, I knew how distressing it is to see someone without family at their bedside.
+Personally, I had also been ‘that person’ as back in 1979, following a car accident I was critically injured due to having been ejected at high speed from a somersaulting car.
 I ‘came to’ at the hospital, briefly at first, and was confused, frightened and ‘alone’!

 The ‘Lightbulb’ Moment!
 (As a Paramedic)